BCS-BEC crossover in a quasi-two-dimensional Fermi gas: Results

 where $\omega$ is the frequency shift relative to the bare transition frequency between hyperfine states.
 Here, the onset frequency of the RF spectrum corresponds to $E_{\vect{k}=0, n=0} - \mu$ and is associated with the pairing gap of the superfluid.
 In the 2D case, \eqref{eq:RF} reduces to $I_{RF}(\omega) \propto \frac{\Delta^2}{\omega^2} \Theta(\omega - \varepsilon_B)$ and thus the RF pairing gap is simply $\eB$, as noted by Sommer et al.~\cite{Sommer2011}.
 Perturbing away from 2D, we find that the RF spectrum can be substantially modifed by the higher confinement levels.
 In Fig.~\ref{fig-exp}, we see that the strongest effects are in the BCS regime, where the pairing gap is initally enhanced compared to $\eB$.
 Such an enhancement is not surprising given that, in 3D, a pairing gap can exist even when there is no two-body bound state.
 However, once $\eF \gtrsim \omega_z$, the pairing gap drops below $\eB$ and even becomes \emph{negative} for small enough $\eB/\eF$.
 This is because the coupling between $n=0$ and $n=2$, and the associated level repulsion (see inset of Fig.~\ref{fig-exp}), reduces the energy $E_{\mathbf{k},n=0}$.
 In this case, the lowest energy quasiparticle contains a smaller fraction of the $n=0$ harmonic level and the RF peak is instead dominated by the $n=2$ quasiparticle.
 Thus, the onset frequency is no longer an accurate measure of pairing, as we can see in Fig.~\ref{fig-spec}.
 Note that the deep lattices used in Ref.~\cite{Sommer2011} correspond to $\eF/\omega_z \approx 0.03$ and thus the pairing gap will lie very close to the 2D result, as was observed.

 On the other hand, the experiments in Ref.~\cite{Zhang2012} correspond to $\eF/\omega_z \simeq 1.5$ and thus the RF spectrum in the BCS regime will be strongly affected by the confinement.
 In particular, we see in Fig.~\ref{fig-spec} that the RF peak is shifted to higher frequencies compared to the 2D case and develops more structure at lower frequencies.
 Furthermore, the pairing gap in the BEC regime appears to be less sensitive to confinement and closer to the 2D result (Fig.~\ref{fig-exp}) since it is dominated by two-body physics.
 These features are all consistent with the experimental observations~\cite{Zhang2012}.
-We note that finite temperature may also play a role in these experiments --- see Ref.~\cite{Pie12} for an alternative explanation based on fermionic polarons.
+A direct comparison with these experiments is not straightforward in the BCS regime because of strong final state interactions (which we have neglected).
+In addition, thermal effects are expected to smear out the fine structure in the RF spectra in Fig.~\ref{fig-spec}, leaving an RF peak that more closely resembles that observed.
+It has even been suggested that finite temperature plays a crucial role here --- see Ref.~\cite{Pie12} for an alternative explanation based on fermionic polarons.
 However, the shift due to confinement appears to be substantial at $T=0$, with a direction that is consistent with experiment, and therefore it cannot be disregarded.
 Indeed, it has also been shown that effects due to confinement can be significant in spin-polarized quasi-2D Fermi gases~\cite{LevB12}.